 This is where serverless trackers make things easy.
 Serverless trackers show the status of all your Lambda functions in one place.
 It allows you to make data-based decisions on how to interact with your customers.

-These are some of the ways a tracker will visualize costs:
+These are some of the ways a tracker will visualize costs.

-Now that you know how pricing works and how to keep track of it all, let’s talk about some other ways serverless saves you money.
+Now that you know how pricing works and how to keep track of it let’s talk about some other ways serverless saves you money.

 No upfront cost with serverless.
 Without cloud computing, the only other option is to buy servers before creating a new app.
 This means more waiting time for an ROI on your servers.

 Scaling is much cheaper.
-Instead of buying more servers and hoping they provide the capacity you need, you can just pay for how much you use, without worrying about your system crashing.
+Instead of buying more servers and hoping they provide the capacity you need, you can just pay for how much you use without worrying about your system crashing.

 You don’t pay for maintenance!

 Now being forced to hire a big DevOps team is a huge cost saver for companies.
 There are many examples of companies that managed to run apps with millions of people with only two developers behind the scenes.
 By switching their infrastructure to AWS and relying on them to handle the day-to-day maintenance operations, they could sleep at night knowing there wouldn’t be a crash or outage in the middle of the night.
 No more sleeping with one eye open.